I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_link_information.md

 ## Members

-`FileName`

-The first character of the name to be assigned to the newly created link.
-This is followed in memory by the remainder of the string.
-If the <b>RootDirectory</b> member is <b>NULL</b> and the link is to be created in a different directory from the file that is being linked to, this member specifies the full pathname for the link to be created.
-Otherwise, it specifies only the file name.
-(See the Remarks section for <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> for details on the syntax of this file name string.)

-`FileNameLength`

-Length, in bytes, of the file name string.

 `ReplaceIfExists`

 Set to <b>TRUE</b> to specify that if the link already exists, it should be replaced with the new link.
 Set to <b>FALSE</b> if the link creation operation should fail if the link already exists.